 Trading is an applied science.
 The profit for day trader comes from the good discipline driven by fact and evidence.
 Likewise, the profit for any systematic trading is the fruits of the good market analysis driven by fundamental and technical knowledge.
-To access more profits as a trader, you will need an improved discipline and technological advancement together allowing you to see the predictable behaviour of the financial market.
-Many traders will highly emphasize that the technology is the key to success in this end.
-It is especially the growing trend in the recent electronic trading environment.
+To access more profits as a trader, you will need an improved discipline and technological advancement together allowing you to see the predictable behavior of the financial market.
+Many traders will highly emphasize that the technology is the key to success.
+Many will agree that the good automated indicators and tools will provide the edge to the average trader.
+It is the growing trend in the modern electronic trading environment.

 Figure 1: Price Pattern table listing the market dynamics in five categories.

 Introduction to Excessive Momentum Trading